meth/app/README.md

 Run `yarn setup:dev` to generate `appConfig.json`.
 Then edit the file and enter the

-URL for your dev deployment of the [Meth backend sync server](https://github.com/meth-browser/server):
+URL for your dev deployment of the [Meth backend](https://github.com/meth-browser/server).
+For example:

 ```js
 {